 Probate Law Firm in New Jersey

-Newark Probate Attorney Assists with Administration & Litigation
+Newark Probate Attorney Helping Clients with Administration & Litigation

 In simple terms, probate refers to a legal court proceeding that occurs after someone passes away.
-The primary goal of probate is to prove the validity of a will that determines how an estate is to be administered.
-Through the probate process, any assets that belonged to the deceased are collected and distributed to entitled heirs after expenses, debts, or taxes are paid.
+The primary goal of probate is to prove the validity of a will and administer the estate.